ietf-wg-cellar/ebml-specification/specification.markdown

 #### level

 The `level` notes at what hierarchical depth or depths the `EBML Element` MUST occur if used within an `EBML Document`.
-The `Root Element` of an `EBML Document` is at level 0 and the `Child Elements` that it contains are at level 1.
-The level MUST be expressed as an integer.
-Elements defined as `global` and `recursive` MAY occur at a level greater than or equal to the defined `level`.
+The `Root Element` of an `EBML Document` is at Level 0 and the `Child Elements` that it contains are at Level 1.
+The `level` MUST be expressed as an integer. `EBML Elements` defined as `global` and `recursive` MAY occur at a level greater than or equal to the defined `level`.

 The `level` attribute is REQUIRED.

 #### global

-A boolean to express if an EBML Element MUST occur at its defined level or may occur within any Parent EBML Element.
+A boolean to express if an `EBML Element` MUST occur at its defined level or may occur within any `Parent Element`.

 The `global` attribute is OPTIONAL.
 If the `global` attribute is not present then that `EBML Element` is to be considered not global.

 #### id

 The `Element ID` encoded as a `Variable Size Integer` expressed in hexadecimal notation prefixed by a `0x` that is read and stored in big-endian order.
-To reduce the risk of false positives while parsing `EBML Streams`, the `Element IDs` of the `Root Element` and `Top-Level Elements` SHOULD be at least 4 octets in length. `Element IDs` defined for use at Level 0 or Level 1 MAY use shorter octet lengths to facilitate padding and optimize edits to EBML Documents; for instance, the `Void Element` uses an `Element ID` with a one octet length to allow its usage in more writing and editing scenarios.
+To reduce the risk of false positives while parsing `EBML Streams`, the `Element IDs` of the `Root Element` and `Top-Level Elements` SHOULD be at least 4 octets in length. `Element IDs` defined for use at Level 0 or Level 1 MAY use shorter octet lengths to facilitate padding and optimize edits to `EBML Documents`; for instance, the `Void Element` uses an `Element ID` with a one octet length to allow its usage in more writing and editing scenarios.

 The `id` attribute is REQUIRED.